MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_HotelAds_PropertyCenter.md

 You can independently set up Property Center in a few easy steps:

 1. From the navigation menu on the left, select **Tools**.
-1. Search for “Property Center”.
+1. Search for â€œProperty Centerâ€.
 1. Select **Property Center**.

    Optionally, you can pin **Property Center** to ensure it always shows up in the navigation menu on the left.